jiguan/LeetCode/README.md

         2. Calculate the result by multiply (upper - lower) * height
  - 44. Wildcard Matching (DP, greedy)
   	  - There are 3 solutions, 2 of them are DP approaches.
 I only can understand the one using 2D array for the status.
 Others are hard to understand.
+ - 10. Regular Expression Matching (DP)
+      - The code is not complicated.
+But the tricky part is how to deal '*' when . or match letter apear

 ### Should-be-able-to-solve questions
  - 97. Interleaving String